wrapl/minilang/docs/library/array.rst

       Sets the values in :mini:`A` to those in :mini:`B`,  broadcasting as necessary.
 The shape of :mini:`B` must match the last dimensions of :mini:`A`.

-:mini:`type array::mutable::uint8 < array::uint8, array::mutable::integer`
+:mini:`type array::mutable::uint8 < (mlarrayuint8, MLArrayMutablePAREN`
    An array of uint8 values.

    :mini:`(A: array::mutable::uint8) := (B: number)`